jleh/kaisaniemi/README.md

 over the sound effects.
 For example the picture of an empty street and a walking sound could be dramatised further with the news of women being afraid in Kaisaniemi park at night.

 Photographs: Finna, Sound effects: Freesound, Yle Archives.
-Map:
+Map: Helsinki Region Infoshare

 Group: Julia Donner, Aalto University.
 Katja Hilska-Keinänen, Yle Archives.
 Juuso Lehtinen, Karttalehtinen.